sybrew/the-seo-framework/readme.txt

 **For everyone - About Canonical SEO:**

-* A new setting has been added to adjust the preferred URL scheme of your website.
+* A new setting has been added that allows you to adjust the preferred URL scheme of your website.
 * This new setting influences which pages Search Engines might index.
 The default setting is Detect Automatically.
 * This new setting doesn't affect scheme redirection of pages and posts, which should be done using `.htaccess`, when applicable.
 * Contact your hosting provider if you have any doubts on changing this option.